sgnconnects/compose-to-easypanel/README.md

 ## Example

-Creating an Mysql application with adminer as dashboard
+Creating an Mysql application with Adminer as Dashboard

 ### Write The Compose